Noisy-Pair Robust Representation Alignment for Positive-Unlabeled Learning: Related Works

 \textbf{Positive-Unlabeled Learning}.
 A straightforward approach is to identify reliable negatives from the unlabeled set and then train a supervised classifier on positives and these negatives~\citep{MPU,1264823}, but its performance heavily depends on the correctness of the selected samples.
 Recent studies try to directly estimate supervision from all PU data, such as cost-sensitive based methods~\citep{9201373}, label disambiguation based methods~\citep{zhang2019positive}, risk estimation based methods~\citep{nnPU,ITreeDet,ImbPU,PUET,HOneCls}, density ratio estimation-based methods~\citep{kato2018learning}, and variational principle methods~\citep{vPU,T-HOneCls}.
 Recent studies~\citep{LaGAM,WConPU} leverage a contrastive learning module to obtain better representations, but still suffer from noisy pairs and require either auxiliary negatives~\citep{LaGAM} or pre-estimated $\pi_p$~\citep{WConPU}.
 In contrast, the proposed \textit{NcPU} is robust to noisy pairs and free from such requirements.

 \textbf{Contrastive and Non-contrastive Representation Learning}.
 Self-supervised learning has recently made significant progress in acquiring high-quality representations.
-Depending on the use of negative pairs, self-supervised learning methods are broadly categorized into contrastive and non-contrastive learning: contrastive losses encourage embeddings of similar images to be aligned (alignment) while pushing apart those of different images (uniformity)~\citep{9157636,wang2020understanding,huang2023towards,lu2023fmicl}; non-contrastive losses only align embeddings of similar images~\cite{BYOL,9578004,guo2025representation}.
+Depending on the use of negative pairs, self-supervised learning methods are broadly categorized into contrastive and non-contrastive learning: contrastive losses encourage embeddings of similar images to be aligned (alignment) while pushing apart those of different images (uniformity)~\citep{9157636,wang2020understanding,huang2023towards,lu2023fmicl}; non-contrastive losses only align embeddings of similar images~\citep{BYOL,9578004,guo2025representation}.
 Beyond self-supervised settings, SupCon was proposed to extend contrastive learning by incorporating full supervision~\citep{khosla2020supervised}.
 Recent works actively explore the application of contrastive learning to weakly supervised tasks~\citep{9878373,10203735,10599208,PiCO,PiCO+,WConPU}.
 However, most of these methods rely on supervised contrastive learning with pseudo labels, which suffer from the problem of noisy pairs.
+The CoTAP Loss~\citep{11176151} is proposed to align the representations of semantically similar objects in self-supervised dense representation learning, and the negative effect of noises is alleviated by assigning higher weights to sample pairs with top scores.
 The WSC framework~\citep{WSC}, a graph-theoretic weakly supervised contrastive learning method, introduces continuous semantic similarity; however, it requires pre-estimated parameters as input.
 In contrast, \textit{NcPU}, which builds on non-contrastive learning, is robust to noisy pairs and does not rely on such requirements.